leogaudin/matrix/README.md

 >
 > Maximum space complexity : $O(n^2)$

-The row echelon form (REF) of a matrix is the result of applying a series of operations to the matrix, in order to have the following properties:
+The row echelon form ($\text{REF}$) of a matrix is the result of applying a series of operations to the matrix, in order to have the following properties:

 1. The first non-zero element of each row is $1$.
 2. The first non-zero element of each row is to the right of the first non-zero element of the row above.